XieEco/XieEco.github.io/_pages/about.md

   - /about.html
 ---

-Hello! 👋
+Hello!

 My name is Hongyi Xie (谢泓毅).
 I will join the Asian School of the Environment at Nanyang Technological University as a Research Fellow in July 2026.

 ---

-📖 Research Interests
+Research Interests

 My research focuses on the constraints on low-carbon technology scale-up, and the environmental & cost implications of climate actions, with an emphasis on data-driven modeling and quantitative analysis, specifically within:

-⚡ Energy sector (e.g., green hydrogen, coal-fired plants, offshore wind power)
+Energy sector (e.g., green hydrogen, coal-fired plants, offshore wind power)

-🚗 Transportation sector (e.g., electric vehicles, inland waterway shipping)
+Transportation sector (e.g., electric vehicles, inland waterway shipping)

-⛏️ Mining sector (e.g., rare earth elements)
+Mining sector (e.g., rare earth elements)

 ---

-🛠️ Methods & Tools
+Methods & Tools

 I am familiar with LCA, MFA, TEA, IAMs, and GIS.

 ---

-📄 Publications
+Publications

-I have published over 20 papers in journals including Nature Sustainability, Engineering, Environmental Science & Technology, and Journal of Hydrology.
+I have published over 20 papers in journals including Nature Sustainability, Engineering, Environmental Science & Technology, Environmental Science and Ecotechnology， and Journal of Hydrology.

 ---

-👁️ Reviewing Service
+Reviewing Service

 I have served as an anonymous reviewer for several environmental journals, such as Nature Cities, ES&T, RCR, JCLP, JEMA.

 ---

-🎓 Education
+Education

 Ph.D. with honors in Environmental Management — Fudan University (2022–2026)